michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/6-post-camp-resources/post-camp-devotion-precamp.md

 inputs:
   unpublish: false
 ---
-These will be available after your 2023 camp as taken place.​​​​​​
+The post-camp devotions will be available after your camp has ended.
+More details to come…